thisiscam/islpy-barvinok/README.md

 # islpy-barvinok

-Binary wheels of islpy built with Barvinok, with native libraries vendored for Linux and macOS.
+Prebuilt wheels and from-source builds of islpy with Barvinok enabled, with native libraries vendored on Linux and macOS.

-This project is a wrapper/builder: it fetches upstream islpy sdist at a pinned version, builds Barvinok/NTL/ISL via a reproducible script, builds islpy with USE_BARVINOK=ON, and publishes wheels.
+This project is a wrapper/builder: it fetches the upstream `islpy` sdist at a pinned version, builds Barvinok/NTL/ISL via a reproducible script, builds `islpy` with `USE_BARVINOK=ON`, and publishes wheels.
 It keeps the import name as `islpy` for compatibility, while the distribution name on PyPI is `islpy-barvinok`.

-Windows is not supported.
+Supported platforms: Linux x86_64 (manylinux) and macOS 11+ (x86_64 and arm64).

+Upstream project: [inducer/islpy](https://github.com/inducer/islpy).
+This repo tracks upstream `islpy` releases on PyPI and rebuilds with Barvinok enabled.

 ## Usage